Tell me about the AOS signs.

 You are responsible for two different types of signs: Event Signs (belong to AOS) and Location Signs (belong to the artist).
 You are expected to pick up 2 - 3 Event Signs from your Region Manager in a timely manner and to place them in different locations, never all in one area (only one of these at the entrance of your space).
 Location signs have a blank yellow circle for artists to add their studio number and are to be placed where guests can easily see them - only on the days you are open.
 (Numbers may change each year.)

-If it is a hardship for you to pick up signs from the Region Manager in the town you are showing, contact Pat Ferguson at email@example.com to let her know that it is better for you to pick up from the Region Manager where you live.
+If it is a hardship for you to pick up signs from the Region Manager in the town you are showing, contact Aline Hoffman at firstname.lastname@example.org to let her know that it is better for you to pick up from the Region Manager where you live.

 At the end of the tour: take in all signs from their various locations by the first Monday evening at the latest.
 Event signs are to be returned to your Region Manager within one week of the end of the tour.